 Note that traditional, incremented version numbers are 0-based, whereas date segments are 1-based, and the short and zero-padded years are relative to the year 2000.
 Also note that usage of weeks is usually mutually exclusive with months/days.

 The Gregorian calendar is assumed, as is the convention of UTC.
 Technically any calendar can be used, provided projects state which one.

 CalVer has quite a few users.
 These are projects selected for their notability and variety of use cases.

 Ubuntu, one of the most prominent Linux-based operating systems available, uses a three-segment CalVer scheme, with a short year and zero-padded month.
 It has done so from the very start, in October 2004, making 4.10 the first general release of Ubuntu.

 Even a simple operating system involves many, many parts, making it difficult to communicate much meaning with an arbitrary number.
-By dating the software release, the calendar-based version is much more than an arbitrary number, communicating useful information that is rooted in simple fact.
+By dating the project release, the calendar-based version is much more than an arbitrary number, communicating useful information that is rooted in simple fact.